 If I burn a pancake while making breakfast, I’m the one who eats it.

-But becoming aware of this, and realizing that your health is just as important as theirs is the first step.
+But becoming aware of this and realizing that your health is just as important as theirs (if not more!) is the first step.

 Self care is simply doing the things that make you happy.

 So, start by having a conversation with your significant other if you are not a single mom.